-Making Profit is at the center of trading, so it is important to be fully informed about how profit and loss are calculated in Coinrule.
+Making a profit is at the center of trading, so it is important to understand how profit and loss are calculated in Coinrule fully.

 Traders need to identify and measure the profitability of their strategies.

-Coinrule has been designed to show the exact performance of your rules and what it adds to your holdings; hence, the net profit on the dashboard is the total profit of all the rules that have been run on the account.
+Coinrule shows the actual performance of your rules and what it adds to your holdings; hence, the net profit on the dashboard is the total profit of all the rules run on the account.

 However, once a rule is deleted or completed, it seizes to be considered in the net profit.
 It is important to keep in mind that profit calculation is not considered in demo rules.
 The net profit on the dashboard counts active rule, plus paused rules and rules you have been running in the past.